Mourners mark Princess Diana's death in Paris, 25 years on

 The continued fascination with Diana's life was illustrated on Saturday when a black Ford Escort that she drove in the 1980s was sold auction in Britain for 724,500 pounds ($844,000).

-(Reporting by Antony Paone; Writing by GV De Clercq; editing by John Stonestreet)
+(Reporting by Antony Paone; Writing by GV De Clercq; editing by John Stonestreet, Alexandra Hudson)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.